State-of-the-art review and synthesis: A requirement-based roadmap for standardized predictive maintenance automation using digital twin technologies: Requirements Supporting Predictive Maintenance Autonomy

-\textbf{Aviation:} Aviation-related PMx stands out as a sub-field that commands adaptivity on a substantial scale.
-Under typical circumstances, if the degradation process of a physical entity follows a monotonic path, the relationship between the degradation and the model can be straightforwardly established \cite{CORBETTA2018305}.
-When this is not the case, a common approach is to assume a linear degradation trajectory and implement a Wiener process.
-Nonetheless, the degradation of many critical aviation substructures (such as wings and engines) is characteristically neither monotonic nor linear \cite{legresley2001investigation}.
-In the face of nonlinear stochastic degradation, researchers have frequently introduced time-related parameters into their models.
-Examples include time-dependent drift coefficients \cite{si2015adaptive}, time-dependent forgetting factors \cite{berghout2020aircraft}, or dynamic sensor consistency metrics \cite{zhang2020aircraft}, which complement their learning models and accommodate nonlinearity in the degradation paths through timely piecewise.
+\textbf{Aviation:} Aviation-related PMx is a subfield that demands significant adaptivity.
+Under typical circumstances, if the degradation process of a physical entity follows a monotonic path, the relationship between the degradation and the model can be straightforwardly established~\cite{CORBETTA2018305}.
+However, when this is not the case, a common approach is to assume a linear degradation trajectory and implement a Wiener process.
+Despite this, the degradation of many critical aviation substructures, such as wings and engines, is often neither monotonic nor linear~\cite{legresley2001investigation}.
+To address nonlinear stochastic degradation, researchers frequently incorporate time-related parameters into their models.
+Examples include time-dependent drift coefficients~\cite{si2015adaptive}, time-dependent forgetting factors~\cite{berghout2020aircraft}, or dynamic sensor consistency metrics~\cite{zhang2020aircraft}, which are designed to complement learning models and accommodate nonlinearity in degradation paths through timely piecewise adaptation.

 \textbf{HVAC:} The intricate nature of HVAC systems, compounded by the dynamic attributes of their corresponding environments, necessitates the capability to handle concept drift.
-Without this, FDD algorithms risk being error-prone and unreliable \cite{wang2021fault}.
-However, as summarized by Chen et al. \cite{CHEN2022112395}, a mere 15\% of the current papers demonstrated adaptability, and methods that require only fault-free data are intrinsically more adaptive as faulty data might be unavailable after concept drift.
-Examples of these methods include the hybrid model \cite{wang2021fault}, unsupervised learning \cite{hu2012chiller,balak2014hvac}, etc. While adaptability in HVAC PMx is crucial, current literature reveals it to be under-represented, with a limited range of methods demonstrating this characteristic.
+Without this, FDD algorithms risk being error-prone and unreliable~\cite{wang2021fault}.
+However, as summarized by Chen et. al. ~\cite{CHEN2022112395}, a mere 15\% of the current papers demonstrated adaptability, and methods that require only fault-free data are intrinsically more adaptive as faulty data might be unavailable after concept drift.
+Examples of these methods include hybrid models~\cite{wang2021fault} and unsupervised learning~\cite{hu2012chiller,balak2014hvac}.
+While adaptability in HVAC PMx is crucial, current literature reveals it to be underrepresented, with a limited range of methods demonstrating this characteristic.